 In the beginning of the 10th century a Byzantine castle was fortified on the top of the rocky hill overlooking Karystos valley and its bay.
 The Lombardian Baron Ravanus dalle Carceri erected a medieval castle, between 1209 – 1216, on top of Byzantine foundations.
 The castle was named ”Castello Rosso” due to the red stone with which it was built.
 Soon a town developed around the castle because of the security it provided to the population.

 As early as 1255 Castello Rosso became a battlefield among the rulers of Evia.
-In 1276 the Byzantines conquered the castle after a siege, while in 1295 the Franks of Bonifacio da Verona recaptured the castle.
-In 1318 it came under the rule of the Catalans and in 1359 the Venetians bought the fief of Karystos for the sum of 6,000 ducats.
-The occupation by the Turks by Kotza Mahmut Pasha followed in 1470.
-During the Ottoman rule (1470-1830) the castles’ fortification was improved.
-The town around the castle was secured; the foundations of some towers and bastions, the remarkable vaulted cisterns and the remains of Turkish baths are preserved until today.
+In 1276 the Byzantines conquer the castle after a siege, while in 1295 the Franks of Bonifacio da Verona recapture the castle.
+In 1318 it came under the rule of the Catalans.
+In 1359 the Venetians buy the fief of Karystos for the sum of 6,000 ducats.
+In 1470 the Turks with Kotza Mahmut Pasha occupy the castle.
+During the Ottoman rule (1470-1830) the castles’ fortification is improved.
+The town around the castle is secured.
+Note that the foundations of some towers and bastions, the remarkable vaulted cisterns and the remains of Turkish baths are preserved until today.

 The uprising of the Greeks in 1821 led to many battles for the fall of the castle, with no effect.
 It was handed over to the Greeks in 1833 after the liberation treaty.

 Today, Castello Rosso is open to visitors and offers a great ride and breath-taking sunsets in Karystos bay.
 Its ruined walls preserve the memories and secrets of the past, myths and legends with knights, soldiers and sieges.

 Fortification Elements of Castello Rosso

 The enclosure of the external walls is constructed with impressive high walls and battlements.

 The main gate is facing south and is invisible from the outside.